-- 14.0.2 The Office of University Relations must approve all commercial photography, filmmaking, digital imaging, or videotaping on the campus of California State University, Fresno.
-The Assistant Vice President for University Relations is the administrator for considering requests for such uses of the campus. - 14.0.3 Written permits are not required for regular television news coverage or filming or photography related to the academic work of students as part of their academic program. - 14.0.3.1 Written permission is required for non-news coverage or noninstructional videotaping or photography of students, faculty or staff who are included and identifiable in any photograph in non-public areas.
+- 14.0.2 University Communications must approve all commercial photography, filmmaking, digital imaging, or videotaping campus.
+The Associate Vice President of University Communications is the administrator for considering requests for such uses of the campus. - 14.0.3 Written permits are not required for regular television news coverage or filming or photography related to the academic work of students as part of their academic program. - 14.0.3.1 Written permission is required for non-news coverage or noninstructional videotaping or photography of students, faculty or staff who are included and identifiable in any photograph in non-public areas.
 Model releases should be provided to and signed by the individuals who are being filmed for this type of photography.
-Model release forms are available from University Relations and from the campus photographer. - 14.0.4 All requests for news coverage should be referred to the Office of University Relations.
-In most cases, a representative of the University Relations Office will accompany television news crews.
-Final decisions on news coverage requests should be referred to the Director of News Services for resolution.
+Model release forms are available from University Communications and from the campus photographer. - 14.0.4 All requests for news coverage should be referred to University Communications.
+In most cases, a representative of University Communications will accompany television news crews.
+Final decisions on news coverage requests should be referred to the Associate Vice President of University Communications for resolution.